Lansing Stout

 Lansing Stout (March 27, 1828 – March 4, 1871) was an American politician and lawyer.
-He was the second person elected to the United States House of Representatives from the state of Oregon.
+He was the second person elected to the United States House of Representatives from the state of Oregon, serving one term in Congress from 1859 to 1861.

 A New York native, he also served in both the California State Assembly and the Oregon State Senate.

 Early life

 Stout was born in the state of New York on March 27, 1828 (either in Pamelia or Watertown) and educated in public schools.
 He then studied law in Albany, New York under Ira Harris.

+Early career

 He was admitted to the bar in New York, but in 1851 he left for California, arriving in 1852.
 He settled in Placer County, California, where he practiced law.
 In 1855, he served in the State Assembly.
 In 1857 he moved to Portland, Oregon, where he continued practicing law.
 In Oregon, Stout formed a law partnership with the U.S. Attorney for the Oregon Territory, William H. Farrar.